gipalob/8-Bit-RISC-RNS/8-bit-RISC-RNS/README.md

 `LDI` Instruction:
 - Load an 8-bit immediate value into a register.
 Hazard Detection:
-- The original implementation had some 'holes' in hazard detection.
+- The original implementation had a 'hole' in hazard detection.
 For example, if you attempt to execute this series of instructions:
 >  `COMPARE x1, x2`
 >  `JMPEQ 0x211`
 >  `JMP 0x219`